Kruthin-Raj/SkillBridge/README.md

 This repository is the scaffold, not the finished project.
 What is already wired up:

 - Express API with all five resources routed, validated and authorised
-- Email-OTP login restricted to the college domain, issuing a JWT
+- User authentication with email-OTP, roll numbers, and JWTs restricted to the college domain
-- A pluggable mailer: prints the OTP to the terminal today, sends real email once SMTP is filled in
+- Pluggable mailer: prints the OTP to the terminal or sends real email once SMTP is set up
-- A data layer that runs on an **in-memory store** until Supabase credentials are added — so the app works end to end right now
+- In-memory data store for local dev, alongside full Supabase integration
-- React + Tailwind client with the mode toggle, browse, post, bid, match, profile and OTP screens
+- React + Tailwind client with Mode Toggle, Browse, Post, Dashboard, Global Search, and Profiles
+- Full Review UI with base64 image uploading support
+- Real-time Notifications system using Server-Sent Events (SSE)
+- Admin Panel for user management, reporting, warning, and blocking accounts
+- Lightbox (Image Modal) for inspecting proof attachments and review images
-- `backend/db/schema.sql`, ready to paste into the Supabase SQL editor
+- Static About and Support pages integrated into the UI

 What is deliberately left as follow-up work is listed under [Not built yet](#not-built-yet).